Nits02/Data-ArchEvangelists/02_challenges/001_challenges_and_impact.md

 1. **Manual Grading of Certification Tests:**
     * **Challenge:** Time-intensive grading of short-answer and architecture submissions.
 Limited expert architect resources.
-    * **Impact:** Delays in a grading turnaround.
+    * **Impact:** Delays in grading turnaround.
 Difficulty scaling without significant hiring or automation.

 2. **Feedback Generation:**
     * **Challenge:** Manual crafting of detailed feedback is time-consuming and creates variability in quality.